LambdaGaming/Universal-Srcds-Launcher/README.md

 - Linux terminal program name
   - If you're on Linux, you can have the server open in the terminal program of your choice by entering the terminal's command name followed by the parameter to execute the built-in command, as well as any other parameters you'd like
   - Examples: `gnome-terminal --`, `konsole -e`
-- All settings are saved when the program closes and will be automatically set when the program is reopened.
+- All settings are saved when the launcher closes and will be automatically restored when the launcher is opened again.

 # Notes
 - If you need this program to run more than one server, you can copy the exe and rename it to something else to generate a new config.